How To Create A Brand Guidelines Manual

 What Are Brand Guidelines?

-The first step in creating your brand guidelines is to decide what type of brand you want to create.
+The first step in creating your brand guidelines is deciding what brand you want to make.
 Do you have a service, product, or brand you want to sell?
 Are you building a new product from scratch or designing an existing one?

-Brand guidelines often communicate a brand's personality and highlight the unique features that make a product different from its competitors.
+Brand guidelines often communicate a brand's personality and highlight the unique features that differentiate a product from its competitors.
 Brand guidelines will also determine the overall mood and tone of your brand's communications.

 Before you choose a font or start sketching out your brand guidelines, it's crucial to think about the following: